Save for Retirement

 Find the Right Account

-FCB offers several types of retirement accounts to help individuals plan for their future.
+FCB Bank offers several types of retirement accounts to help individuals plan for their future.
 While we’re happy to set up your accounts we recommend that you speak with a qualified tax consultant or accountant to discuss your goals and strategies.

 Traditional IRAs can be great for lowering your current taxable income while helping you save for the future.
 With a Traditional IRA, your deposits grow tax-deferred until retirement.
 You can think of this as a “Save Now, Pay Later” strategy.